Nextdoor/git-change/git-change.rst

 --remote=<remote>
             Name of the remote repository to fetch from and push to.
-            Defaults to the `git-change.remote` git config option if it is set, otherwise 'origin'.
+            Defaults to the `git-change.remote` Git config option if it is set, otherwise 'origin'.

 --gerrit-ssh-host=<host>
             Name of the Gerrit server hosting the Git repository.
-            Defaults to the `git-change.gerrit-host` git config
+            Defaults to the `git-change.gerrit-host` Git config
             option if it is set.
 Required unless the config option is set.